DINESH3507/Blended-Labs-2025-26-Even/Ex. 4 Working with EBS/README.md

 (Write the steps you followed in your own words)

-1. First, I created a VPC in Amazon Web Services.
+1.First, I created a VPC in Amazon Web Services.
 I gave it a CIDR block of 10.0.0.0/16.
 This VPC acts as my private network where all my resources will be created.
 Next, I created a public subnet inside the VPC with CIDR 10.0.1.0/24.
 I enabled auto-assign public IP so that any instance launched in this subnet will automatically get a public IP